estif34/pawcare/README.md

 SETUP

 Run the following commands to setup the project
- - pip install Flask (to run the Flask support)

- - pip install Flask-OAuthlib (for Google Authentication support)
+- pip install -r requirements.txt

-See requirements.txt file for other support commands!